-\ For variable rate debt, interest rates in effect at June 30, 2009 are shown.
+\ For variable rate debt, interest rates in effect at June 30, 2010 are included.

-\\ For variable rate debt with interest rate swaps, the synthetic fixed rates in effect at June 30, 2009 are shown.
+\\ For variable rate debt with interest rate swaps, the synthetic fixed rates in effect at June 30, 2010 are shown.

 C. Demand Bonds - Included in bonds payable are several variable rate demand bond issues.
 Demand bonds are securities that contain a "put" feature that allows bondholders to demand payment before the maturity of the debt upon proper notice to the Hospitals' Remarketing Agents.